paraofheaven/financial-statement-summarization/cash_flow_statement.md

 		net sales
 		subtract the increasing in account receivable,add the increasing in unearning revenue cash payment:
-		COGS
+		-COGS
 		add depreciation / amortization
-		reduce COGS by increasing in account payable,add the inventory subtract inventory write-off
+		add by increasing in account payable,subtract the decreasing inventory subtract inventory write-off